Questions To Ask... When Choosing a Financial Planner

 No. The cards are stacked against small investors who think they can beat the market.
-We aim to get what the market gives and control what we can in other areas of our life like the portfolio allocation, spending, debt, risks and income.
+We aim to get what the market gives and control what we can in other areas of our life like the portfolio allocation, asset location, taxes, spending, debt, risks, income and our own behavior.

 How often do you trade?

 Do you believe in tactical analysis or market timing?

 Marketing timing, attempted by an emotional, irrational human being?
 No, I do not believe in that.
 However, in recent years, tactical, rules-based strategies emphasizing different factors like momentum or value, have been getting easier to implement.
 I find this strategy compelling not only for the possibility of higher returns through full market cycles (however, one can never predict future returns), the strategy may minimize risk or drawdowns which I think is worth considering for a portion of a portfolio.

 I manage my household’s money.
 I’ve been an account holder primarily at Vanguard since I started investing because of their low expense ratios and broad diversification.
 My client’s accounts are held at TD Ameritrade and managed either by myself or a third-party manager, First Ascent, where we deploy elegantly simple, low-cost, globally diversified portfolios, oftentimes utlizing Vanguard ETFs.

 How much do you typically charge?

 I will propose a program and fee based on the scope of the work and your investment management needs.
 We reserve the right to quote a fee that is higher if the planning situation necessitates it.